skarif2/trailer/README.md

 ## Build & development

-Run `grunt build` for building and `grunt serve` for preview.
+Run `gulp build` for building and `gulp serve` for preview.

 ## Testing

-Running `npm test` will run the unit tests with karma.
+Running `gulp test` will run the client and server unit tests with karma and mocha.

-Done!!
+Use `gulp test:server` to only run server tests.

+Use `gulp test:client` to only run client tests.